pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Although golf was originally restricted to wealthy, overweight Protestants, today it's open to anybody who owns hideous clothing."
 --David Barry

+"I think that what flat earthers can offer us is a way to have 99.9% of people say 'Well, that's ridiculous. *Imagine* believing that!' and then to turn it around and say 'How are you a flat earther?
+Where are you--and your people--the protagonist in a Disney movie?
+Where are you constructing your reality?'"
+--Tim Urban, *Behind the Curve*, 2018

 "Drawing on my fine command of the English language, I said nothing."
 --Robert Benchley